LAAC-LSCP/ChildProject/docs/source/install.rst

     .. code:: bash

         pip3 install git+https://github.com/LAAC-LSCP/ChildProject.git --force-reinstall

+    Since some updates may break compatibility with previous versions, we advise you to read the `Change Log <https://github.com/LAAC-LSCP/ChildProject/blob/master/CHANGELOG.md>`_ before upgrading.

     DataLad can also be upgraded with ``pip3 install datalad --upgrade`` (see DataLad's documentation for more details).